Demonstration of analyzers for multimode photonic time-bin qubits: Appendix C: Entanglement verification

-In our experiment, we verified that within experimental errors the visibilities $\mathcal{V}_{+\text{z}}=\mathcal{V}_{-\text{z}}$.
-So, for solving the SDP program in Eq.~\eqref{eq:opt} we set $\mathcal{V}_{+\text{z}}=\mathcal{V}_{-\text{z}}=\mathcal{V}_\text{z}$.
-Using the measured results $\mathcal{V}_\text{z}=0.952$ and $\mathcal{V}_\text{xy}=0.804$, the SDP program in Eq.~\eqref{eq:opt} is not feasible, signifying that the state $\rho$ must be entangled.
-Furthermore, by numerically checking over which values of $\mathcal{V}_\text{z}$ and $\mathcal{V}_\text{xy}$ the SDP program in Eq.~\eqref{eq:opt} is not feasible, we are able to upper bound the required visibilities $\mathcal{V}_\text{z}$ and $\mathcal{V}_\text{xy}$ in order to certify the presence of entanglement in the system.
-The numerical results are shown in Fig.~5 of the main text.
+In our experiment, we verified that within experimental errors the visibilities $\mathcal{V}_{\rm{+Z, +Z}}=\mathcal{V}_{\rm{-Z,-Z}}$.
+So, for solving the SDP in Eq.~(9) we set $\mathcal{V}_{\rm{+Z,+Z}}=\mathcal{V}_{\rm{-Z,-Z}}=\mathcal{V}_{\rm{Z}}$.
+Using the measured results of Method 1(2) $\mathcal{V}_{\rm{Z}}=0.95 \pm 0.01\,(0.92 \pm 0.01)$ and $\mathcal{V}_{\rm{\phi}}=0.80 \pm 0.01\,(0.77 \pm 0.01)$, the SDP in Eq.~(9) is not feasible, signifying that the state $\rho$ must be entangled.
+Furthermore, by numerically checking over which values of $\mathcal{V}_{\rm{Z}}$ and $\mathcal{V}_{\rm{\phi}}$ the SDP in Eq.~(9) is not possible, we are able to upper bound the required visibilities $\mathcal{V}_{\rm{Z}}$ and $\mathcal{V}_{\rm{\phi}}$ that certify the presence of entanglement in the system.
+The numerical results are shown in Fig. 6.
 From this figure, one can see that our visibility result at any observed incident angle witnesses entanglement with high confidence.
 Finally, we would like to note two points.
-First, the constrains considered in Eq.~\eqref{eq:opt} are independent of the transmission or conversion loss of the photon arriving at the MM-TQA, and even independent of the common photon loss in the two different paths of the MM-TQA.
-Therefore, the upper bounds on the visibilities $\mathcal{V}_\text{z}$ and $\mathcal{V}_\text{xy}$ obtained for verifying entanglement are independent of all of these different losses.
-Second, we numerically verified that the classical boundary, as shown in Fig.~5 of the main text, is even independent of the relative loss between the two paths of the MM-TQA.
+First, the constraints considered in Eq.~(9) are independent of the transmission or conversion loss of the photon arriving at the MM-TQA, and even independent of the common photon loss in the two different paths of the MM-TQA.
+Therefore, the upper bounds on the visibilities $\mathcal{V}_{\rm{Z}}$ and $\mathcal{V}_{\rm{\phi}}$ obtained for verifying entanglement are independent of all of these different losses.
+Second, our obtained classical boundary [see Fig.6] is even independent of the relative loss between the two paths of the MM-TQA.